What We Believe

 Stories create more empathy and connection with ourselves and others.

-Stories are most impactful when told by the people who have lived them.
+Stories are most impactful when told by people who hold those identities.

 Writing, story, and creativity are inherently valuable, regardless of their profitability or marketability.